untamedduck/ElderScrollsNameGenerator/README.md

+# Elder Scrolls Name Generator#

+This website is an Elder Scrolls Name Generator which creates lore accurate names for each of the playable races from the Elder Scrolls games

 Deployed at - https://untamedduck.github.io/ElderScrollsNameGenerator/

 Created with ReactJS and TailwindCSS

 COMPLETED: ~~Currently refactoring for better readability and adding more reuseable components to cut down on redundant code.~~

-This website is an Elder Scrolls Name Generator which creates lore accurate names for each of the playable races from the Elder Scrolls games
-# Getting Started with Create React App
+#React stuff#